zetachan17/Final-Project/README.md

 		SHIFT + S: Move Model Downward

 		SHIFT + D: Move Model Right

+		Q: Move Model Forward

+		E: Move Model Backward

+		A/D : Rotate the model 5 degrees to the left and right on the X axis.

-		A/D : Rotate the model 5 degrees to the left and right on the Y axis.
+		Z/X : Rotate the model 5 degrees to the left and right on the Y axis.

+		C/V : Rotate the model 5 degrees to the left and right on the Z axis.

+		B: Toggle the shadow.

 	****************************
 	Controlling the World View-